bagustris/snr/readme.md

-# A repository for my paper: *replace with paper title*
+# A repository for paper: *replace with paper title*

 by
 Bagus Tris Atmaja,